School of Nursing

 Vision

-To be the preeminent intellectual and transformative force in improving health through nursing.
+To be a preeminent intellectual and transformative force for improving the health of individuals, families, and communities locally and globally.

 Scholarship and Research